Shou-Yue/DSC180a-ICL-A11/README.md

 The repository is structured as follows:

 `experiments-from-scratch`, this folder contains all of the code that I've written
 ---| `overparameterized-gradient-descent`, this folder contains the code to show that gradient descent is able to achieve zero training loss on an overparameterized linear regression dataset
 ---| `gradient-descent-lsa`, this folder contains the code to generate synthetic training data and train a transformer using curriculum learning
 `in-context-learning`, this is the codebase provided by the authors of _What Can Transformers Learn In Context?
 A Case Study of Simple Functions?_
-`transformers-learn-in-context-by-gradient-descent`, this is the codebase provided by the authors of _Transformers Learn In-Context by Gradient Descent_
+`transformers-learn-in-context-by-gradient-descent`, this is the codebase provided by the authors of _Transformers Learn In-Context by Gradient Descent_.